godbout/alfred-kat/README.md

 ___

+# UPDATE: Alfred KAT IS NOT WRITTEN IN SWIFT

+And has moved here: https://github.com/godbout/AlfredKat

 # WHAT IS THAT

 Get your KAT torrents without all the advertising crap.
 Type "kat" followed by what you're looking for, wait a bit (it's quick), choose your torrent and make some space on your HD.